orbitse/data-512-a1/README.md

 ### __About Project__

-  The goal of this project is to follow best practices for open scientific research while constructing, analyzing, and publishing a dataset of monthly traffic on the pages in English Wikipedia from July 1, 2008 through September 30, 2017.
-The resulting project should contain enough information to be fully reproducible by others: from data collection to data analysis.
+  The goal of this project is to follow best practices for open scientific research while constructing, analyzing,
+  and publishing a dataset of monthly traffic on the pages in English Wikipedia from July 1, 2008 through Sept.
+30, 2017.
+  The resulting project should contain enough information to be fully reproducible by others:
+  from data collection to data analysis.

   This project documents:
-  > (1) the code to combine Wikipedia traffic data from two different Wikimedia REST API endpoints into a single dataset,
+  > (1) the code to combine Wikipedia traffic data from two Wikimedia REST APIs into a single dataset,
   > (2) the data wrangling steps necessary to consolidate five JSON files into a single CSV file, and
   > (3) the visual analysis of the formatted data.

-  This README file and the Jupyter Notebook file, hcds-a1-data-curation.ipynb, contain the information and references needed to reproduce the analysis, including a description of the data and all relevant resources and documentation, with hyperlinks to those resources.
+  This README file and the Jupyter Notebook file, hcds-a1-data-curation.ipynb, contain the information and
+  references needed to reproduce the analysis, including a description of the data and all relevant resources
+  and documentation, with hyperlinks to those resources.

 ### __About Data__